North Dakota Psychology Licensure Requirements

 If you have an active psychology license from another jurisdiction, your licensure process in North Dakota can be streamlined.
 To qualify for reciprocity, your licensing jurisdiction must have similar licensing standards to those in North Dakota.
-First, you will need to complete the Application Initiation Form.
+First, you will need to complete the initial application.
 Be sure to include a copy of your current license.
 The Board may grant you provisional status if you are in good standing with your previous jurisdiction and without a disciplinary record in the last five years.
 This provisional license can be used for six months (with a potential six-month extension), starting on the date of the initial application, and once issued, will allow you to practice while your application is pending.
-Finally, before earning your psychology license in North Dakota, you must complete the state’s oral exam (see Step 4 above).
+Finally, before earning your psychology license in North Dakota, you must complete the state’s oral exam.

-If you are only in North Dakota for a short period of time, you can also apply for a temporary Limited Practice License.
+If you are only in North Dakota for a short period of time, you can also apply for a temporary Limited Practice Certificate.
 If you have been practicing as a psychologist, I/O psychologist, or applied behavior analyst in another jurisdiction and are in good standing, you may be eligible.
-You will need to send a verification of licensure from the licensing jurisdiction and submit an Application for Limited Practice and $25 fee.
+You will need to send a verification of licensure from the licensing jurisdiction and submit an application and a $25 fee.
 If your application is approved, you will be able to practice in North Dakota for a maximum of 30 days over a one-year period.

 Licensed psychologists in North Dakota must renew their licenses every year by November 15.
-You will need to submit a Renewal Application for Licensed Psychologist and a $250 fee.
+You will need to submit a log in to start your renewal and pay a $250 fee.
 You will also need to sign an attestation that you have completed your required continuing education hours; the Board may also ask you to submit a report and documentation.

-The NDSBPE requires that licensed psychologists complete at least 40 continuing education units (CEUs) and report their efforts every two years.
+The NDSBPE requires that licensed psychologists complete and report at least 40 continuing education units (CEUs) every two years.
 A minimum of three CEUs should be in professional ethics, law, or jurisprudence.
-Licensed psychologists who supervise psychology residents or registered applied behavior analysts should stay up-to-date by completing three CEUs in the area which they supervise.
-The NDSBPE publishes approved continuing education providers on their website, and general criteria can be found in the Continuing Education chapter of the North Dakota Administrative Code.
-If you are interested in completing a continuing education program that has not been approved by the Board, you can submit a Licensee/Registrant Request for Continuing Education Program Approval for Reporting Cycle in advance of the event or as soon after the training as possible.
+Licensed psychologists who supervise psychology residents or registered applied behavior analysts should stay up-to-date by completing three CEUs in their supervise area.
+Additional detail can be found on the Board website.

-Psychologists in North Dakota, excluding educators, earn an average annual salary of $88,935.1 Postsecondary psychology teachers earn an average of $81,460 each year, and these positions are projected to grow by 7.8% through 2026.1,2 Clinical, counseling, and school psychologist positions in North Dakota are projected to grow by 15.4% through 2026, which is slightly higher than the projected national average of 14.2% growth for all occupations.2
+Psychologists in North Dakota, excluding educators, earn an average annual salary of $91,237.1 Postsecondary psychology teachers earn an average of $85,420each year.1 Clinical, counseling, and school psychologist positions in North Dakota are projected to grow by 8.3% through 2030.2 All other psychologist jobs are projected to grow 14.3%, while postsecondary psychology teachers are expected to see no growth through 2030.2

 Frequently Asked Questions